Banner: Chris Smith with participants in The Caravan Darkroom (2022)

 Art Refuge, Summer Workshops

-What we can fund
+What we can fund under the Community Grants Scheme

-The Foundation funds projects for children and young adults under the age of 25 to take part in organised activities that allow them hands-on experience of photographic techniques.
+The scheme funds projects for children and young adults under the age of 25 to take part in organised activities that allow them hands-on experience of photographic techniques.
 Activities must have the ultimate aim of achieving a beneficial therapeutic effect on the children’s or young people’s physical and/or mental health and wellbeing.

 Projects can use either digital or analogue photography.